devendranaga/linux-systems-programming-with-c/procfs.md

 ### /proc/net/dev

-The folder `/proc/net/dev` contain the stats regarding the networking devices in the system.
+The file `/proc/net/dev` contain the stats regarding the networking devices in the system.

 The command `ifconfig` command lists various networking interfaces.
 Like below.